Despite global headwinds, Chinese hardware startups remain to take on the world – TechCrunch

 Hope

-Zhang is positive that small companies like his own will remain under the radar in spite of U.S. sanctions.
+Zhang is positive that small companies like his will remain under the radar in spite of U.S. sanctions.
 “Just avoid having any government connection,” he said.

 Indeed, some of the more “benign” and niche products are continuing to thrive in their global push.
 PopuMusic, a Xiaomi-backed startup making smart instruments like ukulele and guitar to teach beginners, is one.
 “We aren’t affected by the trade war.
 We are in a business that’s neither threatening nor aggressive,” said Zhang Bohan, founder of PopuMusic, which counts the U.S. as one of its biggest overseas markets.